-According to our data, approximately 8.03% of all links rot after the first 3 months, and close to 44% of all links are lost after 7 years.
+Our data shows some interesting statistics.
+About 8.03% of all links break within the first 3 months, and a significant 44% of links are gone after 7 years.
+That’s almost half of your website’s backlinks!

-Survival analysis is quite interesting and can be rather powerful.
-Precisely because of this, we decided to apply the Kaplan Meier survival method to our data to estimate when backlinks rot accurately.
+Survival analysis can be quite powerful.
+That’s why we chose to use the Kaplan Meier method to estimate when backlinks tend to stop working.

-In layman’s terms, we created graphical representations using this method and our database of several millions of links to project the estimated loss of a backlink after the moment it is acquired.
+In simpler terms, we used this method and our massive database of millions of links to create graphs that show when a backlink is likely to die after it’s acquired.

 Link Rot Case Study Results